All Episodes

 You don't become successful.

-Anyone that has been successful that has not inherited wealth, you usually, you know, so while maybe some are lucky, most do it the old-fashioned way.
+Anybody that has been successful, that has not inherited wealth, usually, while maybe some are lucky, most do it the old-fashioned way.

-Hard work and and common sense and just and just a dedication to providing goods and services that people want, needed, and desire.
+Hard work and common sense and just a dedication to providing goods and services that people want, needed, and desire.

 They did it the old-fashioned way.

-And they're not going to give it away to inefficient, ineffective government with the pie in the sky promises to waste their hard-earned money.
+And they're not going to give it away to inefficient, ineffective government with the pie-in-the-sky promises to waste their hard-earned money because they're business people.

-Uh, by the way, a New York City judge, as of yesterday, struck down an executive order by the New York City mayor currently, Eric Adams, allowing uh that allowed immigration agents onto Rikers Island.
+By the way, a New York City judge, as of yesterday, struck down an executive order by the New York City mayor currently, Eric Adams, allowing that allowed immigration agents onto Rikers Island.

-Skating, seven-page ruling, democratic judge suggesting the order was tainted by the appearance of a conflict of interest between the Trump administration and Adams.
+Scathing, seven-page ruling, Democratic judge suggesting the order was tainted by the appearance of a conflict of interest between the Trump administration and Adams.

 This is just asinine.